multihack/multihack-brackets/README.md

 4. Click **Join Room**.
 Your code is now being synchronized!
 5. **File > Stop Multihack** will stop collaboration.

-This extension currently only syncs *changes* and will not realize any code differences that existed before joining a room.
-To force the extension to pull the code from your peers, do **File > Fetch Code** after joining.
+## Sharing Projects
+Only changes made after joining a room will be synced.
+To get the same initial code, either use another file sharing service or do **File > Fetch Code** after joining to pull the code from others in the room.
-If peers have different sets of code, the peer who joined first will take priority.
+If others have different sets of code, the peer who joined first will take priority.
+**Any files in your project that conflict will be overwritten.
+This cannot be undone.**

 ## Voice Calls
 Brackets does not allow microphone access by default.
 You must launch brackets with: